ishine/DualCodec/README.md

 ```bash
 pip install "dualcodec[train]"
 ```
-2. Clone this repository and `cd` to project root folder.
+2. Clone this repository and `cd` to the project root folder (the folder that contains this readme).

 3. Get discriminator checkpoints:
 ```bash